 For the latter use case, you need something more intelligent.
 You need machine learning technology that can inspect the content in an email and its attachments, and determine whether it is suitable to be sent to the recipients added to an email chain.
 Where that is not the case, and an email is about to be misdirected, the sender needs to be notified so that they can correct the problem.

 In addition, this advanced DLP doesn’t require administrators to intervene to update and evolve.
-Unlike static DLP rules, which are programmed in by an administrator, advanced DLP learns from senders’ behaviors and the decisions they make, building a far more expansive safety net for misdirected emails than the older technologies can provide.
+Unlike static DLP rules, which are programmed in by an administrator, advanced DLP learns from senders’ behaviours and the decisions they make, building a far more expansive safety net for misdirected emails than the older technologies can provide.

 This is the type of technology we are pioneering at Egress, alongside other functionality that also ensures the right level of protection (encryption) is applied to emails that contain sensitive data as they are sent over the internet.